mbtissot/recursive-determinant-calculator/README.md

 ## Example of Laplace Expansion

-To better illustrate how to program works, we are going to compute the determinant of a general $3\times 3$ matrix below:
+To better illustrate how tHE program works, we are going to compute the determinant of a general $3\times 3$ matrix below:

 ![Example of 3x3 determinant calculation](3by3-determinant.png "3x3 Determinant")

-Doing the same thing with a 4x4 matrix, would first reduce every matrix to 3x3, and then to calculate its determinant, reduce it further to 2x2.
+Doing the same thing with a 4x4 matrix, youwould first reduce every matrix to 3x3, and then to calculate its determinant, reduce it further to 2x2.

 The basic idea is: 'Hold' the term $A_{11}$, and multiply it by the determinant of the reduced matrix M, where M is the resulting matrix of 'deleting' the first row and column of the original matrix, A.